appcelerator-developer-relations/appc-sample-notifywatch/README.md

 See the comments throughout the code for more details.

 ## Bonus: Handoff
-As a bonus, viewing a notification on your watch automatically triggers handoff for the Titanium app.
+As a bonus, viewing a notification on your Watch automatically triggers handoff for the Titanium app.
 Your app icon will show in the bottom left of the lock screen and swiping up will open the app.
-However, consequent tests using the sample didn't always get the same results for me and only in Titanium 5.0 and later will you be able to listen to the [handoff](https://appcelerator.github.io/appc-docs/latest/#!/api/Titanium.App.iOS-event-handoff) event in your app.
+However, consecutive tests using the sample didn't always get the same results for me and only in Titanium 5.0 and later will you be able to listen to the [handoff](https://appcelerator.github.io/appc-docs/latest/#!/api/Titanium.App.iOS-event-handoff) event in your app.

 ![screenshot](screenshots/screenshot_handoff_slice.png)